Bayernatoor/btc_self_custody/README.md

 # btc_self_custody
-a personal education website on bitcoin self custody and other ramblings
+A personal educational website on bitcoin self custody and other ramblings